torognes/vsearch/doc/options_supported.md

 [Link to official USEARCH documentation](http://www.drive5.com/usearch/manual/usearch_algo.html)

-Only options related to usearch_global and clustering included.
-Some options may be missing.
+Options related to chimera filtering not included.
+Other options may also be missing.

 Both single (-) and double dash (--) in front of options are allowed.